 When a VolumeCopy operation is started, the data from the source logical drive is written to the target logical drive.
 However, if the VolumeCopy operation is stopped, and then restarted using the Re-Copy option, the data on the source logical drive might not be the same as the data on the target logical drive.
-If hosts have been mapped to the source logical drive before the VolumeCopy operation was restarted, the data that will be copied to the target logical drive when you re-copy might have changed since the previous VolumeCopy was created.
-So the VolumeCopy operation always copies the image of the source logical drive at the time the copy operation starts, not a second earlier or later.
+If hosts have been mapped to the source logical drive before the VolumeCopy operation was restarted, the data that will be copied to the target logical drive when you recopy might have changed since the previous VolumeCopy was created.
+So the VolumeCopy operation starts, not a second earlier or a second later.